fluencelabs/docs/docs/stake/bridge_guide/bridge_guide.md

         :::note

-        **Bridging** from the Ethereum Mainnet to Fluence **takes** approximately **15 minutes**.
-This is done to ensure a high level of security for your funds.
+        **Bridging** from the Ethereum Mainnet to the Fluence network **takes** approximately **15 minutes**, which is sufficient to ensure a high level of security.

         :::

-8. Once your tokens are bridged to the Fluence Mainnet, it will be reflected in the block scanner mentioned previously as a successful token transfer.
-You can check the transaction by hand by visiting the block scanner and entering your wallet address in the placeholder: [https://blockscout.mainnet.fluence.dev/address/](https://blockscout.mainnet.fluence.dev/address/)`<YOUR_WALLET_ADDRESS>`
+8. Once your tokens are bridged to the Fluence network, the token transfer transaction can be viewed on Blockscout.
+Simply enter your wallet address in the placeholder at the end of this url: [https://blockscout.mainnet.fluence.dev/address/](https://blockscout.mainnet.fluence.dev/address/)`<YOUR_WALLET_ADDRESS>`

     <div style={{ textAlign: "center" }}>
         <img